Surviving the Pandemic – What is the Relief Plan? Will it Cost Us Our Financial Future?

 On March 27, 2020, the President signed a $2 trillion economic relief plan to offer assistance to American households affected by the coronavirus pandemic.
 Titled: Coronavirus Aid, Relief, and Economic Security Act, or CARES Act.
 This plan includes stimulus payments to individuals, expanded unemployment coverage, student loan changes, different retirement account rules and more.

 This summary offers answers to many questions, but please note this is a changing environment and answers may change over time.
-The answers below are clips from the full answers in the New York Times article.
-I recommend you read the entire article and watch for updates.

 Most adults will get $1,200, although some would get less.
 For every qualifying child age 16 or under, the payment will be an additional $500.